o3de/o3de.org/content/docs/userguide/components/behavior-tree.md

 ---
-description: ' Use the Behavior Tree component to load and run a behavior tree for the attached entity in &ALYlong;. '
+description: ' Use the Behavior Tree component to load and run a behavior tree for the attached entity in Amazon Lumberyard. '
 title: Behavior Tree
 ---
 # Behavior Tree {#component-behavior-tree}